whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-2C.md

 ### Condition

-{{ "In an approved simulator or aboard a ship, given access to a main boiler." | markdownify }}
+In an approved simulator or aboard a ship, given access to a main boiler.

 ### Performance requirement